Rian1010/Language-Learners-App/README.md

 ## Utilised Technologies
 ### Languages
-- HTML5
-- CSS3
-- JavaScript
+- HTML5: As mark-up language
-- Python3
+- CSS3: For styling
+- JavaScript: To add functionalities and animations in the front end
+- Python3: To add functionalities through the back-end
+- Jinja2: Python web template engine
+- Flask: Python framework to work with in the back-end

 ### Frameworks
-- Bootstrap 4
+- Bootstrap 4: For responsive web designing

 ### Database
-- MongoDB
+- MongoDB: To store information into a database

 ### API
-- EmailJS
+- EmailJS: Allow users to send me a well formatted email

 ### Validators
 - [PEP8 Validator](http://pep8online.com/)